-A submarine, also called a sub, is a watercraft capable of independent operation underwater.
-Submarines have multiple uses, such as tourism, undersea archaeology, facility inspection and maintenance, and marine science, salvage, and exploration.
-Military uses of submarines include attacking enemy ships or submarines, protecting aircraft carriers and other ships, acting as a nuclear strike force, blockade running, and more.
+A submarine ("sub" for short) is a watercraft capable of operating completely underwater.
+Submarines have multiple civilian uses, such as tourism, undersea archaeology, facility inspection and maintenance, and marine science, salvage, and exploration.
+Subs also perform many vital military functions, including attacking enemy watercraft above and below the surface, protecting friendly aircraft carriers and other ships, acting as a nuclear strike force, blockade running, reconnaissance, and more.

-In World War II, submarines proved to be very effective and very deadly tools.
-Germany used submarines during the war in the Battle of the Atlantic, cutting off Britain’s supply route by sinking merchant ships.
-The Imperial Japanese Navy operated the most diverse fleet of submarines in the war of all sizes, including midget submarines, medium-range submarines, and long-range fleet submarines.
-The Japanese also had the fastest submarines, ones that could carry multiple aircraft and those equipped with the most advanced torpedoes.
+In World War II, submarines proved to be very effective and deadly contributors to the war effort.
+Germany used submarines to cut off Britain’s supply route by sinking merchant ships.
+The Imperial Japanese Navy operated the most diverse fleet of submarines in the war, including midget submarines, medium-range submarines, and long-range fleet submarines.
+Japan also deployed the fastest subs, subs that could carry multiple aircraft, and subs equipped with the most advanced torpedoes.

 Here are the 10 countries with the most submarines:

 The country with the most submarine fleets is China with a whopping 79.
 The United States and Russia come in at second and third with 68 and 64, respectively.

 China is home to the most military submarine fleets, and it's estimated that the country has 79 fleets.